18 minutes read

 Pinterest Help Center

 One of the key advantages of Pinterest is that it is available in just about any language.
 This addition is so good because it allows users to ask questions in their native language, making the query more detailed and accurate, therefore, making your support staff work less involved.
+Pinterest Help Center

-Eventbrite Help Center
+WhatsApp Help Center

 Visa Support Center

 Another company is a world leader with a useful website help page - Visa.
 Its tactic is to provide a straightforward design where only FAQs are included, but the accent is directed at personal communication.
 So, customers can select a country they live in, and the hotline number changes depending on their choice.
+So, the Help Center responds to the customers' needs, as every case is different and requires live communication.
+Visa Support Center

 Samsung Support

 Some websites switch the language automatically depending on the user's location.
 However, if you don't want to implement such an option, you can propose website visitors change the language as Samsung does.
 It assumes whether you are from another country and a pop-up appears that offer to view the website in the maternal language.
+Besides, there is a search bar that automatically fills in itself, demonstrating to users some examples of possible questions.
+Samsung Support

 Humanization of Your Support Center